Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Experiments

 \section{Experiments}

-We implemented our network in Tensorflow \cite{tensorflow2015-whitepaper} and used ADAM optimizer \cite{DBLP:journals/corr/KingmaB14} with a learning rate of $10^{-5}$.
-During the training, we use $N = 4$ frames and selected the time interval between consecutive frames randomly sampled between one and three frames.
+We implemented our network in Tensorflow.
+During the training, we use $N = 4$ frames (one past and two future frames) and time interval between consecutive frames is randomly sampled between one and three frames.
 This lets the network better handle different speeds in motion and acts as a data augmentation.